phylo42/RAPPAS/README.md

 1. A reference alignment of all sequences of this marker gene
 2. A phylogenetic tree inferred from this reference alignment

-Such reference marker gene datasets can be found, for instance, via:
+Such reference marker gene datasets can be found, for instance from:
 - "The All-Species Living Tree" Project (LTP, eukaryote rRNAs) :  <https://www.arb-silva.de/projects/living-tree/>,
 - Greengenes (bacterial 16S) : <http://greengenes.secondgenome.com/>,
+- Any marker database from EukRef: <http://eukref.org/databases/>,
 - The curated database of Eukref : <http://eukref.org/databases/>,
 - Or built internally in the lab.